Marilyn grew up in farm country, learning to plant crops, flowers, and ornamental trees. She holds a Master's Degree in Psychology.

 My results: Two seedlings came up but turned yellow and withered in about a week.

 - Keep the soil barely damp (overwatering can lead to fungus or mold growth).
 I allowed the soil to dry a little before wetting it again.

 My results: Seedlings began to appear within the first week, and continue to grow, keeping them indoors at night and placing them in the sun during the day in temperatures over 50 degrees.

 As seen in the photograph above, there can be quite a few seeds in one pod.
-On the other hand, I have picked up pods under a Mimosa Tree that only had one seed inside.
+On the other hand, I have picked up pods under a Mimosa tree that only had one seed inside.
 I still planted those single seeds in hopes it was not a genetic issue that would cause a weakness in the resulting tree.

 The best way to start seeds, I believe through experience, is to use peat starter pots using seed starter soil.
 Make sure there is enough soil in each pot to cover the seed well leaving space for new roots to develop.

-Proceed to continue watering lightly, keeping the new soil damp but not too wet.
+- Proceed to continue watering lightly, keeping the new soil damp but not too wet.

 The reason for larger, deep pots is that new growth of the new seedling will develop rapidly, so there needs to be room for the base to grow, root systems to spread, and new growth of limbs and leaves on the top.
 If there is limited space the plant will stay small and could die, also if there are too many plants in one pot.

-The seedling can be contained in the large pot until it is up to 2 feet high, then transplant to an even larger pot would be necessary.
-When the plant is 3 to 4 feet high it can be safely transplanted into a sunny area in the ground.
+The seedling can be contained in the large pot until it is up to two feet high, then transplant to an even larger pot would be necessary.
+When the plant is three to four feet high, it can be safely transplanted into a sunny area in the ground.

 - Lean on one side next to the hole that has been readied for the plant.
-Do not use the stem of the tree to pull it out of the pot, this will damage the plant and possibly kill it.
+Do not use the stem of the tree to pull it out of the pot; this will damage the plant and possibly kill it.
 Loosen the plant from the container enough that when laid on one side and tipped, the entire plant and potted soil around roots basically fall out of the pot.

-This small tree shown in the photo above is now 5 feet high and doing well after the winter.
+This small tree shown in the photo above is now five feet high and doing well after the winter.
 It is amazing how resilient they are!
 I also transplanted two very small ones in our front yard in full sun, and they are doing very well also.

 I am using bamboo poles to prop the tree until the trunk fills out.
 Trimming the very top of the tree off helps to fill out more branches, promotes flowering, and helps the trunk develop more.
 It is actually a good idea to trim the top off when the plant is about two to three feet tall, that way the trunk fills out as it grows.

-Summary and List
+Recap and Supply List

 To grow a Mimosa Tree from seed, it is necessary to purchase seeds from a seed company, or if there is a nearby Mimosa Tree, ask the neighbor if he or she would allow you to pick up some of the fallen seed pods.